 - Don’t use acronyms which are not commonly known

 If you are starting to draft a specification it may be worth checking to see if something similar already exists.
-If it does, use the document as a starting point, think about each aspect of the description and challenge it.
+You should find that it is easier to modify an existing specification (assuming it is relevant) than to start from scratch.
+Use the document as a starting point, think about each aspect of the description and challenge it.
 Ask yourself:

 - Is the element relevant to my needs'